12 Best Banks in Michigan for 2025

 11. Diversified Members Credit Union

-Besides catering to personal banking needs, DMCU also provides a variety of business checking options.
-If you’re in the market for a loan, they offer competitive rates for auto and recreational vehicle loans, making them a versatile choice for both personal and business needs.
+DMCU also provides business banking and competitive loan rates for auto and recreational vehicles, making it a solid choice for personal and business finances.

 12. Comerica Bank